 React Native’s Pros

 - More simple development.
-With react, developers use declarative programming approach, which implies that a programmer should only outline what an application should perform and how it should be done.
+With react, developers use a declarative programming approach, which implies that a programmer should only outline what an application should perform and how it should be done.
 On the other hand, native development requires an imperative approach, which implies that developers should strictly define the sequence of action that describes how the application should work.
 Unlike the imperative approach, the declarative one results in simpler code that is easier to maintain.

 - Supports modular architecture.
 It means that with React it is possible to separate code into different independent blocks, which results in simplified updating and maintaining of the product.